SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 The correct procedure for modifying the configuration of one or more logic blocks is impacted by a significant erratum on most extant silicon.
 Currently, only the AVR DD-series is spared.

-**When ERRATA_CCL_PROTECTION is undefined, or defined and -1 or a number higher than SYSCFG.REVID:**
+**When ERRATA_CCL_PROTECTION is defined as -1 (compiletime check) or a number higher than SYSCFG.REVID (if not -1, and defined, the runtime test checkErrata(ERRATA_CCL_PROTECTION) is true if the erratum is present) - if it returns true, the erratum is present.
+This is runtime, not compiletime check, assuming it's defined.**
 1. Set the properties as required for all logic blocks being changed.
 2. Call `Logic::stop()`.
 3. Call `LogicN.init()` on all logic blocks that have been changed.
 4. Call `Logic::start()` to restart the CCL as a whole.

-**When ERRATA_CCL_PROTECTION is defined, and is 0 or a number lower than SYSCFG.REVID** this behavior has been fixed, and you do not need to shut down the CCL entirely
+**When ERRATA_CCL_PROTECTION is undefined or defined as a number lower than SYSCFG.REVID (if not -1, and defined, the runtime test checkErrata(ERRATA_CCL_PROTECTION) is true if the erratum is present) - if it returns true, the erratum is present.
 1. Set the properties as required for logic block being changed.
 2. Call `LogicN.init()` on all that logic block.
 This will briefly shut down only that particular logic block, just long enough to reconfigure it.
 Other logic blocks will continue to function.
 3. Repeat if configuring more than one.
 You may set all the properties of multiple blocks and then call init in succession, or not, as you please.